SteveRohrlack/CitySimCore/README.md

 ### Layer

-There are currently two different types of layers:
+There are currently three different types of layers:

-* TileLayer: contains "tiles"
+* TileLayer: contains "tiles" (game objects)
 * StatisticsLayer: contains statistic information
+* Graph: contains nodes for pathfinding

 #### Tile Layer

 This layer may contain several tiles.

+When adding tiles like "small park", "street" or "hospital", they reside on the tile layer.

 #### Statistic Layer

-A StatisticLayer contains numeric values regarding statistics for a certain aspect of the map.
+A StatisticLayer contains values regarding statistics for a certain aspect of the map.

+When adding tiles like "small park", "street" or "hospital", their statistic data resides on statistic layers.

 Statistical values are numeric.